This article about finding student accommodation was updated by the Great British Mag content team on 4 September, 2019

-Yippee you’ve got a place at the university of your choice.
-Now you’ve got to sort out your student accommodation which can seem like an overwhelming job considering you’re not even in the UK yet.
+Yippee, you’ve got a place at the university of your choice!
+Now you’ve got to sort out your student accommodation.
+This can seem like an overwhelming job considering you’re not even in the UK yet.

 If you need any further information and guidance, most universities have a team that can help you find a place to live.

 There are lots of different accommodation options available for students in the UK.
 The most common are university halls, private student accommodation and private flats and house shares.

 Living in university accommodation (which is commonly referred to as “student halls”) is popular with first year students because it’s a great way to meet other students and make friends.
 The halls are normally located quite close to your university, which is handy if you’re new to the area (and if you’re running late for a lecture).